prakritichauhanpuresoftware/arm-software-developers/content/en/cloud/aws/gui.md

 ![image](https://user-images.githubusercontent.com/87687468/189878035-87d9721f-c58e-4ce7-800b-093d4d3e59ce.png)

-We suggest you set Delete On Termination to yes.
+Set Delete On Termination to yes.
 This will ensure that the volume is deleted and will not incur charges on you account once the instance is terminated.

 ## Review and Launch
 Check the details in the summary box and press launch.